Women in Sport summit - Sarah Styles Address

 Breaking down barriers to enable more women and girls to thrive in sport is the single biggest growth opportunity for our sector.
 And there has never been a better time to leverage this, than right now.
 And yet, while we have seen so many gains in recent years, particularly around the opportunities for women elite athletes, my fear is that we will still be sitting here in 10 years asking ourselves these same questions if we are not deliberate, purposeful and bold in our actions.
 That’s what I’m here to challenge you on this afternoon.

-As has been touched on often today, Australia is eyeing off a 10 year ‘green and gold runway’ of major events leading up to the Brisbane Olympic and Paralympic Games, including the upcoming FIBA Women's Basketball World Cup just weeks away (and I know I won’t be the only one in the room here today who has my tickets ready to go there), the 2023 FIWA Women’s World Cup, the 2026 Commonwealth Games in regional Victoria, and the 2027 Netball World Cup, just to name a few.
+As has been touched on often today, Australia is eyeing off a 10 year ‘green and gold runway’ of major events leading up to the Brisbane Olympic and Paralympic Games, including the upcoming FIBA Women's Basketball World Cup just weeks away (and I know I won’t be the only one in the room here today who has my tickets ready to go there), the 2023 FIFA Women’s World Cup, and the 2027 Netball World Cup, just to name a few.

 My question to each of you is, what do we want the sports landscape to look like when we reach 2032?
 Pause for a second to picture that.
 What is the first thing that comes to mind?
 Write it down.
 Or better yet, get your phones out and tweet or post them.
 Your dream for 2032.
 The second part of that challenge then is, how are we going to make those dreams a reality?
 Shift them from being just talk, and just get this done once and for all.